 The Mercedes A-Class offers decent economy and emissions figures, but insurance and servicing could be pricey

 With its lighter construction, improved aerodynamics and up-to-date engines, this A-Class is more economical and emits less CO2 than the previous model.
 There are eight engines to choose from, all of which return figures that stack up fairly well against premium rivals.
-The Mercedes A 180 d with an automatic gearbox is the most frugal diesel engine, producing 58mpg – you won't notice much difference between the A 180 d and its main rivals, the Audi A3 2.0-litre TDI Sportback with an automatic gearbox returns 62.8mpg and the BMW 116d automatic manages 60.1mpg.
+The Mercedes A 180 d with an automatic gearbox is the most frugal diesel engine, producing 58mpg – you won't notice much difference between the A 180 d and its main rivals, the Audi A3 2.0-litre TDI and the BMW 116d.
 Petrol Mercedes A-Class models offer relatively attractive economy and emissions figures, too, thanks to new technology introduced for the latest model.

 Mercedes A-Class MPG & CO2

 Of the petrol options, the 160bhp, 1.3-litre A 200 offers the best blend of performance, economy and emissions.
 An official figure of 47.9mpg takes into account the 17-inch wheels on the Sport model, as does the CO2 figure of 135-138g/km.
 Opting for 18-wheels doesn't adversely affect the economy or emissions figures.

 The A 250 e plug-in hybrid uses a turbocharged 1.3-litre petrol engine in combination with a 75kW electric motor to give this model 215bhp.
 With a claimed 42 miles of pure-electric driving range, the A 250 e is the most efficient model in the range with a claimed official economy figure of up to 282.5mpg.
 It's also the greenest, emitting 24g/km of CO2, placing it in the lowest BiK banding for company-car drivers.

 The A 250 e can be charged from 10-100% in an hour and 45 minutes using a 7.4kW wallbox, making it easy to charge at home or at the office.
 For the facelift, it can also be recharged at up to 11kW AC, cutting recharge times where available.